levivoelz/levivoelz.github.io/projects.md

 title: Projects
 ---

 _I like working on really unusual and challenging projects.
 Some see the light of day and others don’t, but that’s not the point.
-If I can make something new and learn something while doing it — that’s what’s important to me._
+If I can make something new that's useful and learn something while doing it — that’s what’s important to me._
 {% for project in site.projects reversed %}
  - [{{ project.name }}]({{ project.url }}) — {{ project.short_description }}{% endfor %}
  - BenchBuddy — A bench for the masses